Call us now:

 The eligibility for Smart Visa is restricted to foreign startup entrepreneurs who have completed the following requirements in accordance with BOI Announcement No. Por.
 5/2568:

-- The applicant must have already established a company within the territory of Thailand, which operates in a targeted industry as defined by the BOI under Announcement No. Por.
+- The applicant must have already established a company in Thailand that operates within a targeted industry as defined by the BOI under Announcement No. Por.
 5/2566.
-This company must have received formal startup certification from a competent Thai authority, namely the National Innovation Agency (NIA), the Digital Economy Promotion Agency (DEPA), or any other agency designated under Thai law.
+The company must have received official startup certification from a competent Thai authority, such as the National Innovation Agency (NIA), the Digital Economy Promotion Agency (DEPA), or another agency designated by Thai law.

-- The applicant must either hold a minimum of 25% of the registered capital of the company or serve as a director thereof.
-In addition, the applicant must demonstrate financial sufficiency by maintaining a personal bank account in Thailand or in their country of nationality or residence, reflecting a minimum balance of 600,000 Baht or its foreign currency equivalent.
-This balance must have been maintained for no less than three months preceding the date of application.
-Where dependents are included in the application, an additional 180,000 Baht per person must be held under the same terms.
+- The applicant must hold at least 25% of the company’s registered capital or serve as a director.
+Additionally, the applicant must prove financial sufficiency by maintaining a personal bank account with a minimum balance of 600,000 Baht (or the equivalent in foreign currency) in Thailand or their home country for at least three months prior to applying.
+If dependents are included in the application, the applicant must also maintain an additional 180,000 Baht per dependent under the same conditions.

 Application and endorsement process

-The qualification endorsement process is governed by Announcement No. Por.
-6/2568, which centralizes authority and imposes strict procedural deadlines on all competent government agencies involved.
+The qualification endorsement process follows Announcement No. Por.
+6/2568, which centralizes authority and sets strict deadlines for all involved government agencies.

-Applicants should submit an application for endorsement of their qualifications at One Stop Service Center for Visa and Work Permit (OSS), Royal Thai Embassy or Royal Thai Consulate-General, or other agencies as specifically mandated by the Royal Thai Government.
-The receiving office shall forward the complete application file to the OSS once received.
+Applicants must submit their qualification endorsement application at the One Stop Service Center for Visa and Work Permit (OSS), the Royal Thai Embassy or Consulate-General, or any agency designated by the Royal Thai Government.
+Once the receiving office receives the application, it will forward the complete file to the OSS.

 Within three working days from the date of receipt, the OSS is legally required to forward the application to the following competent authorities: